mhutch/MonoDevelop.MSBuildEditor/PORT-TODO.md

-Things that still need to be ported:
+Things that still need to be ported from the MonoDevelop version:

 MSBuild: